 This established collaboration with the University of Nottingham is, and takes place at locations on and off campus.

 Who it is suitable for

 You are a researcher who considers yourself to be in the early stages of your research career, who has aspirations and potential to lead in your research field and to be an effective team leader.
-It is a new collaborative initiative between the Universities of Birmingham and Nottingham.
 To be awarded a place on the programme you will also need the explicit support from your Head of School.